taocpp/PEGTL/doc/Control-Reference.md

 # Control Reference

-The reference documention for all control class templates.
+The reference documentation for all control class templates.

 ## Contents